fan-aaron-zhang/cvegan/README.md

 All other arguments are optional.

-Note: the folder used is train_folder/sub_name (do not pass sub_name a full path).<br />
+Note: the folder used is train_folder/sub_name (do not pass sub_name a full path).

 Note: patches are assumed to be stored as tensors normalised to range [0, 1].

-Note: batch_size is defined per GPU and per accumulation step, an effective batch size is printed to stdout at the start of training.
-However, if patches are saved "stacked" (with batch dimension > 1) batch size is scaled accordingly.<br />
+Note: batch size is defined per GPU and per accumulation step, an effective batch size is printed to stdout at the start of training.
+However, if patches are saved "stacked" (with batch dimension > 1) batch size is scaled accordingly.

 Note: initial (without discriminator) training does not pass directly into GAN (with discriminator) training.
 Please restart training with --start_epoch=EPOCH_NUMBER and --gan=True.
-The relevant files will be loaded and training will resume from the following epoch.<br />
+The relevant files will be loaded and training will resume from the following epoch.

 ### Reference